hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 The arguments make sense.
 The documentary is probably correct.

-## The Incompleteness of the Argument
+## Act II: The Incompleteness of the Argument

 However, the obvious way to show that the wars are one important reason, one would want to see the mean wealth per person as a function of time.
 That graph should include the period of the world wars.
 The expectation is to see a significant reduction in Germany's wealth, and maybe only a little reduction for the Swiss and Americans.